CenterForOpenScience/osf.io/addons/s3compat/README.md

-# OSF S3 Compatible Storage Addon
+# RDM S3 Compatible Storage Addon

 S3 Compatible Storage Addon enables to mount Cloud Storage which supports Amazon S3-like API on the project.